MattEqualsCoder/MSUScripter/README.md

 As of version 4.0.0, I am considering this project mostly feature complete.
 There are some things I'd like to add such as better PCM support on Linux and perhaps a UI based wave form viewer for more advanced usage, but at this point I'm shifting my focus onto other personal projects.
 While there may be bug fixes and small feature changes, I do not predict any major updates with new functionality in the forseeable future.

+That being said, if anyone has anything they'd like to change or add themselves, pull requests are always appreciated!

 ## Credit & Thanks

 - [Vivelin](https://vivelin.net/) for the [SMZ3 Cas' Randomizer](https://github.com/Vivelin/SMZ3Randomizer), from which I borrowed some code snippets here and there.